Idris Elba Impresses Fans With Epic DJ Set At Coachella 2019

 Meanwhile, Dhowre shared several videos from Elba’s performance on her Instagram Stories on Saturday evening.

 Netflix debuted Elba’s new comedy series, Turn Up Charlie, back in March, in which the actor stars as a struggling DJ-turned-nanny.
-He also opened up last month about being asked to DJ for Meghan Markle and Prince Harry’s wedding in May 2018, which Elba said was “great.”
+He also opened up last month about being asked to DJ for Meghan Markle and Prince Harry’s wedding in May of 2018, which Elba said was “great.”

 The actor, who has been DJing since his childhood, revealed to the L.A.
 Times earlier this week how he felt about performing at Coachella.